golfinq/ActionScript_Event_Builder/README.md

 ## Building (make_as.py)

-A python script which parses the DOM with `BeautifulSoup` and using the cache from the previous step builds an actionscript file which should approximate the class described by the documentation page
+A python script uses  `class_parsed.json` to build an actionscript file specified by the input path.
+This generated file should approximate the class described by the documentation page

 It may or may not work and requires manual inspection.